American Conference on Inorganic Nanoscience

 7:30–7:45 pm

-Jonathan Owen, Columbia University Welcome to ACIN
+Jonathan Owen, Columbia University Welcome to the American Conference on Inorganic Nanoscience

 7:45–8:10 pm